 - Painting Pad

-Not all of that is necessary – but I have every single one of those items because it helps limit the mess they are going to make!
+Not all of that is necessary – but I have every one of those items because it helps limit the mess they will make!

 3. Assault Course